rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 See [Issue #79.](https://github.com/rust-rfcs/unsafe-code-guidelines/issues/79):

-* Layout of multi-variant enums with one inhabited variant.
+* Layout of multi-variant enums where only one variant is inhabited.